rowanfreeman/world-of-warcraft/dragonflight/amirdrassil/amirdrassil-strategy.md

 <img src="img/nymue.png" />

 - Pronounce "NIM-weh"?
+"NEEM-you"?
 - Two markers: **blue square** on the left and **red X** on the right
 - Get two groups ready: **odds and evens**
   - Each group should roughly stick to their side
-- Have one healer in each group, if there is a third healer (or more) have them be around
+- Have one healer in each group, if there is a third healer (or more) have them be around the centre during phase one

 ### 📜 Overview